-As of the end of the current fiscal year, the County's governmental funds reported combined fund balances of \$115.2 million, an increase of \$2.9 million in comparison with the prior year.
-Approximately \$37.5 million of this amount is designated for the general fund cash reserve and \$77.6 million is restricted or committed for construction projects and designated programs.
-The remaining amount is appropriated for other program services and assigned costs.
-In the combined governmental activities the County maintains eleven separate funds.
+As of the end of the current fiscal year, the County's governmental funds reported combined fund balances of \$108.3 million, an increase of \$10.0 million.
+Approximately \$37.4 million of this amount is committed for the general fund cash reserve and \$70.9 million is restricted or committed for construction projects and designated programs.
+In the combined governmental activities, the County maintains eleven separate funds.
 Shown below are fund balances and net changes in fund balance for each.